charlielobster/CUDA_NekRS/README.md

     mpirun -np 2 nekrs --setup turbPipe.par

- (Note to self, new occa errors, but seems to be working)
+ (Note to self, new occa errors, a lot of them with building occa's cache, but seems to recover)

 ### 10. Install Paraview